sij-ai/pathScripts/README.md

 # PATH-worthy Scripts 🛠️

-A collection of useful scripts for your system PATH.
-Here's how to get started:
+A collection of various scripts I use frequently enough to justify keeping them in my system PATH.

+I haven't written documentation for all of these scripts.
+I might in time.

+For now, here's just a few highlights.
+But first:

 ## Installation